 How to Re-Balance Low Acidity

-There are a number of ways to easily bring your stomach acid levels back into the normal range.
+9 times out of 10, my clients find they have low acid levels.
+Thankfully, there are a number of ways to easily bring your stomach acid levels back into the normal range.
 I was on acid blocking medications for 15 years and in the course of just a few months I was able to bring mine back to a normal level and get off all the nasty medications that were only making my condition worse.

 1. Apple Cider Vinegar

 Apple cider vinegar (ACV) is one of my favorite go-to remedies.
 It’s a gentle acid-inducing drink that can help increase the production of acid in your stomach.
 This was one of the biggest factors for me in rebalancing my acid production levels because it has a low pH, which will help your stomach to produce more acid.
 Mix 1 tbsp ACV with about 1/2 cup of water before every meal.
 For more acid-inducing help, add about 1 tsp – 1 tbsp (as you can tolerate) or lemon juice.

 I also recommend drinking more of this mixture about mid-way through your meal, especially if you’re having protein in your meal.
 This will ensure that you’re maintaining proper acid levels throughout your meal.

 As I mentioned above, food won’t properly break down if there aren’t enough enzymes, as well as acid.
 If your stomach acid levels are imbalanced, you aren’t able to break down food properly, so to balance that out, you need enzymes.
 And as you work to bring it back into balance with ACV, the enzymes can help the whole chemical reaction begin.
 Most people don’t need to take these for the rest of their lives, but it can be good to take while working on acid production.